What Does Remission Mean in Bipolar Disorder?

 What is Remission for My Bipolar Disorder?

-Personally, I never think of bipolar remission; all I think of are levels of symptoms.
+Personally, I never think of bipolar remission; all I think of are levels of symptoms (Are Bipolars Crazy?
+I Am.).
 I never get to the place where I can just say, yes, my bipolar disorder is under control.
 I never get to the place where I don’t have fairly bothersome symptoms, side-effects and cycles.
 All I think about are temporary periods of stability.
 Times when I’m feeling OK.
 I’ve come to accept that these times will never be great and likely won’t last long.
 But that is my experience and certainly not everyone’s.

 Yes, I think most of us will have to accept that bipolar disorder will never really go away, but I think striving for an acceptable level of treatment is important.
 I see people give up when their symptoms have only improved 20% and they are still much debilitated.
 This shouldn’t be enough for your doctor and this shouldn’t be enough for you.
 You deserve better and you should aim higher.
 Remaining sad for the rest of your life is not good enough.